MrWxlfz/Ecliptic/README.md

 - Speed hacks
 - Teleport exploits
 - Aimbots and auto-clickers

-Detected cheaters are automatically punished with humorous ban messages like:
-> *"Hope you enjoyed your trip to the moon because you're grounded now!"*

 ### 2. **Game Management Tools**
 - **In-Game Admin Commands**: Manage players with easy-to-use admin tools.